-Insurance companies sometimes pay you more than the allowable amount for a charge, or pay you more than the remaining balance due for a charge.
-Since you can not post more money than was due, how can you track the extra money in Partner?
-The guide below illustrates one possible solution to this problem.
+Insurance companies sometimes pay you more than the remaining balance due on a charge or more than the contracted amount.
+Since you can not post more money than was due, and the payment may be “taken back” later, how can you track the overpayment?

 pam for the Overpayment Account